 Optimizing submissions

-Increasing submissions through improved readability and scanability
+Increasing submissions through 70% improved time-to-completion for collectors

 Overview